Choosing Trees and Tapping Right: Maples, Size, and Long-Term Health

 “Maple is maple.”
 It isn’t.
 Choosing the wrong species forces you to push harder later—and that pressure always shows up in reduced yield and tree health.

-Minimum Trunk Size and Tap Limits (This Is Where Damage Happens)
+Minimum Trunk Size (DBH) and Safe Tap Limits for Maple Trees

 This is where most long-term damage actually occurs—not from bad equipment, not from drilling technique, but from tapping trees that aren’t ready or pushing trees past what their structure can support.